 - Year 11 students have dedicated one-to-one interviews with our careers advisor, Mrs Knapper, who is able to discuss options and provide information on A Levels, College courses and Apprenticeships.

 In addition, Year 11s receive information from local training providers and colleges via assemblies.
 Furthermore, they too have access to drop-in sessions which are held at lunchtimes every half term, enabling them to receive first hand information from visiting training providers, colleges, employers and the Armed Forces.

-Selection of photos from Autumn Term 2016 drop-in sessions
+Selection of photos from Spring Term 2018 drop-in sessions

 At John Kyrle we hold a biennial Careers Convention.
 This is our flagship Careers event and attracts a host of Universities from all over the country, as well as Colleges from Herefordshire and Gloucestershire.
 We also have many local and national employers in attendance plus local training providers to discuss apprenticeship opportunities.
 Student and parent/carer attendance is always very high at the convention and we encourage students from all years to attend, enabling them to benefit from an invaluable opportunity at each key stage of their careers programme.

 Some of the attendees at previous careers conventions include: